semaphoreci/semaphore/docs/docs/using-semaphore/projects.md

 The **What to build** section allows you to configure [workflow triggers](#triggers).

-Selecting **Do not run on any events** disables all triggers, effectively pausing thr project.
+Selecting **Do not run on any events** disables all triggers, effectively pausing the project.
 You can, however, still run workflows manually or with [tasks](./tasks).

 Selecting **Run on** allows you to configure what triggers are enabled for the project.

 - The **Branches** option allows you to run workflows on all branches or configure an allow list with branch names.
 Regular expressions are supported
-- The **Tags** options works the same but for Git tags
+- The **Tags** options work the same but for Git tags

 ![Branch and tag triggers](./img/project-general-settings-2.jpg)

 - Enabling **Pull requests** option allows Semaphore to run workflows on pull requests originating in the same repository
-- The **Forked pull request** works the same but for pull requests originating from forked pull requests.
+- The **Forked pull request** works the same for pull requests originating from forked pull requests.
 [To prevent security leaks](#pr), you can configure a list of allowed secrets and GitHub/BitBucket usernames that can trigger workflows in this way

 ![Pull request triggers](./img/project-general-settings-3.jpg)

 :::note

 You can still approve blocked pull requests by adding a comment in the pull request containing the message `/sem-approve`.
 Anyone who would normally be able to run a forked pull request can also approve one.
-Approving forked pull requests is limited to new comments only and is not possible for comment edits.
+Approving forked pull requests is limited to new comments only and is impossible for comment edits.

 :::